Your Storm Damage Repair & Insurance Claim Specialists

 The insurance company has allowed you $5,000 to replace your roof.
 Your deductible is $500, so you get a check for $4,500.
 If you choose a contractor to replace your roof for $4,500, you are legally required to pay the insurance company back the $500 you did not use.

-The insurance company has allowed you $5,000 to replace your roof.
+The insurance company has allowed you $5,000 to replace your roof for storm damage repair.
 Your deductible is $500, and your total withheld recoverable depreciation is $2,000, so you will get a check for $2,500.
 If you choose a contractor to replace your roof for $3,500, you will only receive $500 of the recoverable depreciation, because “The amount of recoverable depreciation will be based on the lesser of the adjuster’s estimate or the actual costs incurred on damaged areas only,” or “If you have replacement cost coverage, you may be entitled to the withheld recoverable depreciation after repairs have been completed, provided the cost of the repairs exceed the amount of your deductible and your initial claim payment.”

 The cost of a roof is $5,000.
 You pay the deductible (the first $500).
 Your insurance company pays $4,500.
 The cost of a roof is $6,000.
 You pay the deductible (the first $500).
 Your insurance company pays $5500.00.
 The cost of a roof is $7,000.
 You pay the deductible (the first $500).
 Your insurance company pays $6,500.